TomDonoghue/SigViz/docs/index.md

 ![ts-comb-burst](https://raw.githubusercontent.com/TomDonoghue/SigViz/main/gifs/01-timeseries/ts-comb-burst.gif)

 ### Fourier Transforms

 In the following visualization, a time series (bottom left, black) is reconstructed (red), by a sum of many sinusoids (top left).
 On the right, the phase (top) and amplitude (bottom) of each sine wave is plotted.

 #### Aperiodic Signal

-In the following, the time series is an aperiodic, pink noise signal, decomponsed by an FFT:
+In the following, the time series is an aperiodic, pink noise signal, decomposed by an FFT:

 ![fft-ap](https://raw.githubusercontent.com/TomDonoghue/SigViz/main/gifs/02-fft/fft-aperiodic.gif)